 Salt water is the oldest and most natural remedy to fight infected oral tissues.

 Begin by swishing vigorously in your mouth.
-Do this for a minute and then rinse with clean pure water, spit it out and repeat the process 2-3x/day.
+Please do this for a minute and then rinse with clean pure water, spit it out, and repeat the process 2-3x/day.

 Hydrogen Peroxide

-Hydrogen peroxide is a chemical compound that you can use efficiently in your DIY mouthwash.
+Hydrogen peroxide is a chemical compound that can be used efficiently in your DIY mouthwash.
 It is a mild antiseptic that is effective against bacteria and viruses in your mouth.
 Hydrogen peroxide helps eradicate bacteria and viruses in the gums and around loosened teeth.

 The best mouthwash is a 1% hydrogen peroxide solution.
 To make such a mixture, you need one part 3% hydrogen peroxide and two parts clean water.